jiricodes/42-sudoku/README.md

 ## Tests
 Test suite with norminette, compilation, leaks and multiple input tests (errors, valids, different difficulty).
 Tested on Linux (Ubuntu 18.04) and MacOS (BigSur).

 Requires norminette and (if Linux) valgrind.
+If multiple norminettes are present or your command is non-standard `norminette`, the command can be customize on [line 7 of tester.sh](https://github.com/jiricodes/42-sudoku/blob/915dd9d9d2497c556349af9945de0203a4d1375b/tests/scripts/tester.sh#L7).

 ### Usage
 It is recommended to open new terminal, since first command of the script is `tput reset`, that clears the whole terminal window (including history).